Skip to main content

 A Single Counter

-Now that you've explored the Hydro template and built a simple echo server, you'll create a more complex stateful service: a counter that can be incremented and queried by multiple concurrent clients.
+Now that you've explored the Hydro template and built a simple echo server, you'll create a more complex stateful service: a counter that can be incremented and queried.
 This will introduce you to key Hydro concepts for managing asynchronous state and local consistency.

-In this section, you'll build a counter service that maintains state across requests and handles concurrent reads and writes.
+In this section, you'll build a counter service for a single client that maintains state across requests.
 Along the way, you'll discover how Hydro's type system and simulation testing help you catch subtle distributed bugs before they reach production.

 You will learn

-Another important difference from the echo server is that the counter service involves multiple request and response types:
+Like the echo server, our counter service will handle requests from a single client.
+However, the counter service involves multiple request and response types:

 ) -> (